 Tarkenton lost three Super Bowls total in his illustrious career.
 Despite never winning the big one, he is still remembered as one of the all-time great passers.
 Tarkenton is credited with being one of the first gunslingers in NFL history, retiring as the all-time leader in passing yards, and he is widely considered to be the first successful “scrambling” quarterback in league history.

 The Steelers would go on to win three more Super Bowls in the decade and five more overall.
 The Vikings would return two years later only to lose their fourth Super Bowl, this time to the Oakland Raiders.
 They have not returned since.

-Next week, we will finally look at a positive moment in Viking history as we look back on the early days of the Tampa Bay Buccaneers.
+Next week, we will finally look at a positive moment in Viking history as we look back on the opening day of the 1998 season against the Tampa Bay Buccaneers.